Documentarians on the Front Lines: Film Screenings And Conversation with Andrew Freer promotional image

 Join us for an evening of short films and community conversation exploring movements to protect water, land, and community.

 The program will feature a curated selection of short films highlighting water protection movements in the Midwest, and beyond.
-Following the screenings, Dakota elder and historian Tim Mentz Sr. and Sikowis Nobiss, Cree-Saulteaux of the George Gordon First Nation in Saskatchewan and the founder and executive director of the Great Plains Action Society, will participate in a...
+Following the screenings, Dakota elder and historian Tim Mentz Sr. and Sikowis Nobiss, a Plains Cree/Saulteaux citizen of the George Gordon First Nation in Saskatchewan and the founder and executive director of the Great Plains Action Society, will...

 Who Defends the Defenders?
 Exploring layers of sovereignty, legitimacy, human rights, and activism in land and environmental protection